Last modified July 4, 2018

 Advanced Ingress Configuration

 The NGINX-based Ingress Controller running inside your cluster has additional configuration options and features that can be customized.
-The functionality is split into three categories:
+The functionality is split into two categories:

 - Per-Service options in each Ingress’ YAML definition either directly or via Annotations.

 - Global options that influence all Ingresses via a Config Map.